nf-core/lsmquant/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

+- [StageFiles](#stagefiles) - Stageing images from the input directory into the workdirectory.
 - [NumorphIntensity](#numorphintensity) - Measures intensity parameters for illumination correction
 - [NumorphAlign](#numorphalign) - Performs 2D rigid or 3D non-linear channel alignment
 - [NumorphStitch](#numoprhstitch) - Performs 2D iterative stitching of image tiles